 Spirit of Anzac Awards

-The Spirit of Anzac Awards are a unique set of awards that have been established at Brighton Secondary School to highlight our commitment to recognizing the Anzac qualities of mateship, courage, leadership, resilience, excellence and community involvement.
+The Spirit of Anzac Awards recognise the Anzac qualities of mateship, courage, leadership, resilience, excellence and community involvement.

-At our annual Valedictory and Recognition and Presentation assemblies, one student from each of the five year levels is selected to receive this prestigious award.
+At the annual Recognition assemblies, one student from each of the five year levels is selected to receive this prestigious award.
 The Year 12 award is presented at the prestigious Valedictory.

 The school is proud to nurture this unique community partnership and to support a strong values education program which reflects the importance of the Anzac story in Australia’s history.